State Law Guide · Updated January 2026

-Under Colorado Unfair Practices Act + HB23-1181, Colorado gives you the right to cancel and receive refunds on F&I products.
-You have a Varies by contract days free look period for full refunds.
+Under Colorado Consumer Protection Act, Colorado gives you the right to cancel and receive refunds on F&I products.
 Dealers who fail to comply face UDAP penalties plus actual damages.

 Quick Answer

 In Colorado, you can cancel dealer add-on products at any time.
-During the first Varies by contract days, you receive a full refund (minus up to Varies fee).
 Refunds must be issued within 60 days.
 You can sue in Small Claims Court for up to $7,500.

 Purchased F&I products in Colorado?